Frequently Asked Questions

 Are you hiring?

 Yes!
 Callahan Learning Center is always happy to connect with people who are passionate about early childhood education.
-If you’re interested in joining our team, we encourage you to submit an application by clicking here—we’re currently accepting applicants for a variety of roles.
+If you're interested in joining our team, see our current openings and apply on our Careers page — we're currently accepting applicants for a variety of roles.